Zone Zero Guide

 New wildfire safety rules for San Diego homes take effect today

-Reports on the day Zone Zero took effect for new structures, noting that existing homeowners have until February 2027 to comply and explaining what inspectors will look for.
+Key takeaway: Covers the day Zone Zero took effect.
+Clarifies that existing homeowners have until February 2027 and explains what inspectors will check.

 Local TV News